 What is the most popular resort in Fuerteventura?

-There isn’t really one most popular resort in Fuerteventura, instead, what there are three resorts which are all very popular with particular groups of people.
+There isn’t one most popular resort in Fuerteventura.
+Instead, three resorts are all very popular with particular groups of people.

-- Corralejo is generally loved by a cross section but predominately British and Irish tourists.
+- Corralejo is generally loved by a cross-section but predominately Italian, British and Irish tourists.